ying531/cfsensitivity_paper/README.md

 ### Batch submission

 The simulations can also be submitted in a batch mode on computing clusters, using bash files in `bash/` folder (might need modification according to the configurations of computing clusters).
-We implement all simulation configurations with seed from 1 to 100.
+We implement all simulation configurations with seed from 1 to 100 (experiments in the paper use 1 to 1000).

 For example, to submit the jobs for counterfactual prediction with marginally valid procedure (both with ground truth and estimated bounds), direct to `bash/` folder and run